rust-lang/rustc-perf/collector/benchmarks/README.md

 - **serde-1.0.136**: A serialization/deserialization crate.
 Used by many other
   Rust programs.
 - **stm32f4-0.14.0**: A crate that has many thousands of blanket impl blocks.
+  It uses cargo features to enable large portions of its structure and is built with `--features stm32f410` to have faster benchmarking times.
 - **syn-1.0.89**: A library for parsing Rust code.
 An important part of the Rust ecosystem.
 - **unicode-normalization-0.1.19**: Unicode character composition and decomposition